qiangmzsx/Software-Engineering-at-Google/zh-cn/Chapter-12_Unit_Testing/Chapter-12_Unit_Testing.md

 ```

 This level of description isn’t always necessary in trivial tests, and it’s usually sufficient to omit the comments and rely on whitespace to make the sections clear.
 However, explicit comments can make more sophisticated tests easier to understand.
-This pat‐ tern makes it possible to read tests at three levels of granularity:
+This pattern makes it possible to read tests at three levels of granularity:

 1. A reader can start by looking at the test method name (discussed below) to get a rough description of the behavior being tested.